Why Is My Epoxy Resin Still Sticky?

 If this chemical reaction is somehow prevented or disrupted, a perfect cure is no longer possible, and the result is a sticky mess!

-The following are some of the common reasons epoxy resin might not cure properly:
+Common reasons epoxy resin might not cure properly:

 1. Not Measuring Accurately